• Skip to primary navigation

 OUWG People

-We are a small, friendly group of Trustees responsible for the management of Boundary Brook Nature Park.
-We’re always looking for new additions to our team, so if you’re interested in helping with fundraising, community engagement, or any other aspect of our work, Get in touch.
+We are a small, friendly Committee group responsible for the management of Boundary Brook Nature Reserve.
+We’re always looking for new additions to our team, so if you are interested in helping with aspects of site ecology, community engagement, or any other aspect of our work, Get in touch.

 Chair